anphan0828/CLEAR/README.md

 ## CLEAR_paper

 The `CLEAR_paper/` folder contains the scripts used to reproduce the analyses and figures presented in the CLEAR manuscript.
-These scripts include the generation of simulated datasets, benchmarking of CLEAR against other enrichment methods, and the code used to generate the plots and summary statistics reported in the paper. ``CLEAR_paper/00README.md`` file describes in details how to reproduce and/or extend the analysis of CLEAR and other methods on real datasets.
+These scripts include the generation of simulated datasets, benchmarking of CLEAR against other enrichment methods, and the code used to generate the plots and summary statistics reported in the paper. ``CLEAR_paper/00README.md`` file describes in detail how to reproduce and/or extend the analysis of CLEAR and other methods on real datasets.

 ## Example

-The `example/` folder contains a small tutorial demonstrating how to run CLEAR with example data.
-It includes the input data, the CLEAR function script, and a runnable tutorial script that performs the analysis and saves the results.
+The `example/` folder contains example data to run CLEAR.
+It includes the input data, annotation data of *E. coli*, and example result files.

 - **`example_data.rds`**
   Example gene-level statistics used in the tutorial.
 This file contains: